Enbiya16/java-examples/README.md

-This repository includes my simple java exercises.
+This repository for my simple java exercises includes xml files and UI designs.